getify/Functional-Light-JS/manuscript/ch9.md

 First, let's observe that the five variable declarations and the running series of `if` conditionals guarding the function calls are effectively one big composition of these six calls `getCurrentSession()`, `getSessionId(..)`, `lookupUser(..)`, `getUserId(..)`, `lookupOrders(..)`, and `processOrders(..)`.
 Ideally, we'd like to get rid of all these variable declarations and imperative conditionals.

-Unfortunately, the `compose(..)` / `pipe(..)` utilties we explored in Chapter 4 don't by themselves offer a convenient way to express the `!= null` conditionals in the composition.
+Unfortunately, the `compose(..)`/`pipe(..)` utilities we explored in Chapter 4 don't by themselves offer a convenient way to express the `!= null` conditionals in the composition.
 Let's define a utility to help:

 ```js
 var guard =